microsoft/vscode-gradle/README.md

 ## Features

-- List gradle tasks in the Command Palette
+- Run gradle tasks as [VS Code tasks](https://code.visualstudio.com/docs/editor/tasks)
-- List gradle tasks in the Explorer
+- Run gradle tasks in the Explorer
-- Read project or all tasks (via custom gradle tasks arguments)
-- Run gradle tasks (via Command Palette or Explorer) and view output
-- Load tasks when `build.gradle` file is found in root workspace
 - Refresh tasks when `build.gradle` changes
-- Kill gradle task processes

 ## Setup

-The extension requires a local gradle wrapper executable at the root of the workspace.
+A local gradle wrapper executable must exist at the root of the workspace.

-You can configure this with the `gradle.useCommand` setting:

 ### Linux/MacOS (default):